ward's world

 welcome

 Welcome to room 217!
-This is our public online space to share ideas, collaborate on projects, and reflect on the themes of our course.
+This is our public online space to share ideas, showcase our learning, and celebrate our accomplishments.
 We use this online space to share out and connect with our parents and community members around all that we are learning in our classroom.
 Students will also access our daily agendas, coursework, and readings on our Google Classroom space via their GHS login credentials.

 Picture